Tuning PostgreSQL to reduce SSD wearout

 Tuning trick 5: choosing one of two buffering strategies

-Alsmost every setting above basically was aiming one goal: to keep data in a memory buffer as long as it possible, so a data block could be changed multiple times before it actually being written on a disk.
+Alsmost every setting above basically was aiming one goal: to keep data in a memory buffer as long as possible, so a data block could be changed multiple times before it actually being written on the disk.

 The problem is: there are two layers of these memory buffers.
 The one is "shared buffers" of PostgreSQL (you might already heard about them), and the other one are buffers in you operating system (I hope it's Linux since that's everything I use).
 And you should choose one of them to rely on, because splitting your memory 50%/50% is the worst-case scenario: you can use only 50% of your memory as a cache!